trampgeek/moodle-qtype_coderunner/Readme.md

 Secondly, the above description of the grading process ignores *template graders*, which do grading as well as testing.
-These support more advanced testing strategies, such as running thousands of tests or awarding marks in more complex ways than either "all-or-nothing" or linear summation of individual test marks.
+These support more advanced testing strategies, such as running thousands of tests or awarding marks in more complex ways than is possible with the standard option of either "all-or-nothing" marking or linear summation of individual test marks.

 A per-test-case template grader can be used to define each row of the result table, or a combinator template grader can be used to